 - Easily attach virtual sensors to a vehicle or other assets with point-and-click tools; used as part of the overall simulation and to support by-wire accurate representations of protocols

 - Ability to incorporate sensing, perception, and control algorithms/code and autonomy codebases, integrate them with the virtual vehicle/sensors/systems, and perform testing and experiments

-- These are a small subset of ANVEL capabilities, which are growing to support the expanding ANVEL community and breadth of applications.
-We at Quantum Signal use ANVEL to develop a host of technologies and systems for manned and unmanned ground vehicle development, as do hundreds of our users throughout the US and around the world.
+- ANVEL’s capabilities are growing to support the expanding community and breadth of applications.
+Quantum Signal (developer of ANVEL) uses the tool to develop a host of technologies and systems for manned and unmanned ground vehicle development, as do hundreds of its users throughout the world.